nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified contact from the contact list.
+(This contact will also be removed from any existing groups.)

-Format: `delete INDEX`
+Format: `delete NAME`

-* Deletes the person at the specified `INDEX`.
+* Deletes the contact with the specified NAME
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* NAME has to be unique (no existing contact with same name)
+* NAME has to be an exact match

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `delete Gerald (cs2101)`
+* `delete jane`

+Acceptable values: `NAME should be a string.`

+Expected output when succeeds: `Contact successfully deleted`

+Expected output when fails: `Error, invalid input entered`

 ### Clearing all entries : `clear`